cecton/blog/content/posts/unwrapping-options-and-results-part1.md

 In Rust you don't handle errors through `try...catch/except` but through a special type called a `Result`.
-You also don't handle out of bound indexing (like `my_list[3]` where `my_list` has only 2 items) through defensive programming but through `Option`.
+You also don't handle out of bound indexing (like `my_list[3]` where `my_list` has only 2 items) through defensive programming but through `Option` (although: you *can* but it's not the best way).
 This blog post is for people who want to know how and why Rust is forcing you to use this pattern.
 After reading this you should be able to appreciate and love it.

 The Wrapper Type
 ----------------